 Hours.
-During the semester, the Law Library is open from 8 am to 10:30 pm Monday through Thursday, 8am to 6pm on Friday, 9 am to 6 pm on Saturday, and 1 pm to 10:30 pm on Sunday.
+Hours vary and have yet to be determined for Fall due to temporary space.
 During exam and reading period our hours are extended.
 On Mondays and Thursdays, we provide free coffee for law students.

 Online Library Guides.
 We have a series of online guides to materials you can use to supplement your course work.
 These guides cover all first year courses, all bar courses, and elective courses.